cashapp/hermit/docs/content/_index.md

 +++
 title = "Hermit"
-geekdocNav = false
-geekdocAlign = "center"
-geekdocAnchor = false
+description = "Hermit manages isolated, self-bootstrapping sets of tools in software projects." geekdocNav = false geekdocAlign = "center" geekdocAnchor = false
 +++

+### Hermit manages isolated, self-bootstrapping sets of tools in software projects.

+{{< columns >}}

-Hermit manages isolated, self-bootstrapping sets of tools in software projects, so your team, your contributors, and your CI have the same consistent tooling.
+Hermit ensures that your team, your contributors, and your CI have the same consistent tooling.

+<--->

-_Packages installed via Hermit will be available on any future machine, Linux or Mac, by simply cloning the repository and running the linked binaries.
+Packages installed via Hermit will be available on any future machine, Linux or Mac, by simply cloning the repository and running the linked binaries.

+<--->

-Each link will bootstrap Hermit if necessary, then auto-install the package, before executing the binary._
+Each link will bootstrap Hermit if necessary, then auto-install the package, before executing the binary.

+{{< /columns >}}

 {{< button class="get-started" relref="usage/get-started/" >}}Get Started{{< /button >}}

+---

 {{< columns >}}